rtuhpc/hpc-platform/doc/01_waldur.md

 Portal available: [https://nohap.hpc-net.lv/](https://nohap.hpc-net.lv)

 By selecting MyAccessID method, you should be able to authenticate with your university login details or eEIDAS.
+In MyAccessID window under "Login with" search for your university's identity provider.
+In case of the Riga Technical University, select identity provider "Riga Technical University (Office 365)".

 ## Requesting a Virtual destkop (demonstration)

 The following videos are in Latvian.